cloudflare/cloudflare-docs/products/registrar/src/content/setup-domain-transfers/transfer-domain-to-cloudflare.md

 ## Set up a domain transfer

-Before beginning you need to perform certain actions in your current registrar in order to be able to transfer your domain to Cloudflare.
-Below, you will find links for instructions on how to transfer out of some of the most popular registrars:
+To begin, complete the following steps in your current registrar to transfer your domain to Cloudflare.
+Below, you will find links for instructions on transfer instructions from some of the most popular registrars:

 * [Enom](http://enom.help/outgoing)
 * [GoDaddy](https://www.godaddy.com/help/transfer-my-domain-away-from-godaddy-3560)